onemira/capstone/README.md

 ## Dev.
 Directory

 Massive data de-clustering solution for developers.
-It is orgarnising unstructured data using Information Architecture Method.
+It is organizing unstructured data using Information Architecture Method.

 ## Why Dev.
 Directory?

-Sharing Information is a great tradition of developers.
-Throughout bootcamp, we have been sharing and shared of a great amount of useful materials in different type of data via Slack.
+Sharing Information is a great practice of developers.
+Throughout immersive code school, we have been shared of a great amount of useful materials in different type of data via Slack.
 However, searching for the previous information was a hassle at the times like scrolling up and down and searching for random words.
-In order to solve clustered data problem shared via Slack, I developed this website like well-orgarnised drawers with clearly distinguished categories.I
+In order to solve this clustered data problem shared via Slack, I developed this website with clearly distinguished categories like drawers organize clothing into categories in a dresser.

 ## Features